 Cancellation of Scheduled Classes

 Columbia State reserves the right to cancel any scheduled class.
-When this occurs, it is the student's responsibility to check his/ her schedule by accessing the student's myChargerNet account or the emailed canceled class listing.
+When cancellation occurs, students are responsible for checking their schedules by accessing their myChargerNet accounts or the emailed canceled class listing.

 Dropping a Class